-Joakim Parslow is Associate Professor of Middle East Studies in the Department of Culture Studies and Oriental Languages at the University of Oslo.
+Joakim Parslow is Associate Professor and Chair of Centre for Islamic and Middle East Studies at the University of Oslo.
 He received his PhD in Near and Middle East Studies from the University of Washington in 2015 with a dissertation on the politics of military courts, martial law, and similar instances of exceptional law in Turkey from 1930 to 1980.

 Prior to that, he completed an MA in Turkish Studies as a fellow of the ARENA Centre for European Studies.
 Parslow has studied Turkish at Bosporus University in Istanbul and Arabic at Harvard University and the American University in Cairo.